bshar1865/PS4-Rich-Presence-for-Discord/README.md

 ## Changes in this Fork
 - Complete rewrite in C# using WPF
-- Windows-native GUI with modern design
+- Windows-native GUI with modern design and dark mode support
-- System tray integration
+- System tray integration with theme-aware styling
 - Single-instance application handling
 - Improved and more stable PS4 connection handling
 - Automatic PS4 detection over the network
 - English-only interface
 - Custom game info editing
-- Support for PS4, PS2, and PS1 game presence
+- Support for PS4 games with automatic TMDB integration
+- Optimized performance with no UI freezing

 ## Features
 - Display your PS4 gaming status on Discord